|MEETING PLACE:||The OARS meeting place is a pullout 9.4 miles northeast of Mariposa on Highway 140 (1.3 miles east of the Midpines Post Office)|

 The Merced River is a snapshot of a reawakening Yosemite wilderness.
 With wildflowers covering the steep hillsides, our spring and early-summer season on the river comes fast and furious as we enjoy some of California’s best Class III/IV whitewater.
 Together with family and friends—both new and old—we spend a memorable day experiencing the excitement of rushing, crashing, crystalline whitewater.

-- Paddle Raft—In a paddle raft, everybody handles a paddle while the guide steers and gives directions from the back of the boat.
-Paddling together is essential to finding the right run.
-First-time paddlers on the Tuolumne should be aggressive and adventurous.
+- Paddle Raft—The sportiest of crafts we put on the water, everybody handles a paddle while the guide gives directions and steers with oars from the stern.
+Paddling together is essential to finding the right run, and teamwork begets success.
+A thrilling way to brave the rapids!
 Helmets required.
 (Four to seven paddlers)

 During the spring, the Merced features mile after mile of huge wave trains and long staircase drops, delivering nearly non-stop whitewater thrills.
 However, it is still suitable for aggressive beginners; its intensity is kept somewhat in check by a general lack of obstacles amidst the rapids and by the calm, glassy pools that provide a reprieve between bursts of whitewater.
 The Merced’s free-flowing waters—dependent solely on snowmelt, without dams or reservoirs in the way—keep its season short and sweet!
 Rafting season on the Merced River is generally limited from late April to mid-June, depending on the preceding winter’s snowfall.